Fullchee/learning-linux/windows/windows.md

 - path to python
 - path to an `aliases` folder of batch files (to mimic a UNIX terminal workflow)

+- Notepad Replacer
+- assign a program to open all files with an extension: `Control Panel -> Programs -> Default Programs -> Associate a file type or protocol with a program`
+    - avoid accidentally double clicking on batch files (.bat)
+    - forces me to only call batch files using a terminal

 ## File Explorer
 #### Folder Shortcuts